LOUISVILLE WORKERS' COMPENSATION ATTORNEYS BUILD STRONG CASES FOR RECOVERING BENEFITS

 Kentucky recognizes different levels of disability

-The types of disability covered by Kentucky workers' comp are:
+The types of disability covered by Kentucky workers' comp laws are:

 - Temporary total - You are completely unable to work, but you are expected to recover from your injury or illness.